Archives for the "Uncategorized" Category

 New Restoration Glass for the Lunette Window

 With the lunette window sash repaired, Brian Foree replaces two panes of glass damaged when the window was removed from the west stair pavilion.
-Jefferson was no stranger to broken glass.
-A particularly nasty storm did the damage in summer of 1819, as observed by granddaughter Cornelia Randolph: “We found that the hail storm had […]
+Jefferson was no stranger to broken […]